AdguardTeam/AdguardKnowledgeBase/01.general/15.dns-filtering/docs.en.md

 <a id="dns-blocklists"></a>
 #### Local DNS blocklists

 But by relying on DNS servers only to filter your DNS traffic you lose all flexibility.
 If the selected server blocks a domain, you can't access it.
 With AdGuard, you don't even need to configure any specific DNS server to filter DNS traffic.
 All AdGuard products let you employ DNS blocklists, be it simple hosts files or lists that use [more advanced syntax](https://kb.adguard.com/en/general/dns-filtering-syntax).
-They work similar to regular blocklists: when a DNS request matches one of the rules in the active filter list, it gets blocked.
+They work similarly to regular blocklists: when a DNS request matches one of the rules in the active filter list, it gets blocked.
 To be more precise, it gets rerouted to a "blackhole".

 >In AdGuard for iOS, first you have to enable "Advanced mode" in settings in order to get access to DNS blocking.